 Taking Care of Yourself When Your Baby Is Fussy

-The challenges of caring for a newborn intensify if your baby is very fussy or cries a lot.
+The challenges of caring for a young baby intensify if your baby is very fussy or cries a lot.
 Relationships can become strained between parents and baby; between parents; and between parents and other family members, especially other caregivers.
 Older brothers and sisters may feel resentful, ignored, helpless, or sometimes even guilty because of a vague sense that they are to blame for the baby's behavior.
 It is also normal to be disappointed and angry with the baby.
 Taking good care of yourself is important to help minimize the potential negative impacts that crying and fussiness can have on you and other family members.

 - Keep your perspective.
 The first step in self-care is regaining a sense of control.
 Accept that it's normal to be frustrated.